-Node.js vs Python: Which one is a better backend technology?
+Node.js vs Python: Which backend technology to choose in 2021?

 Most programmers choose a backend technology for their web app development projects based on their training or fluency in a particular technology.
 While this might be convenient, it’s often not the right approach to get the desired results for businesses.
 The programming language, environment, and the entire tech stack need to be chosen according to the nature of the project.

 Moreover, using the right backend technology in conjunction with the project’s use-case is imperative.
 It determines the performance, resource consumption, ease of deployment, scalability, and sometimes even the very success of the project.

 Between Node.js vs Python, both are widely used server-side technologies even though both of them were developed on different timelines and designed for different objectives.
 Python has been around since 1991.

 As a CTO or an app owner, you might wonder which one to choose for your project.
 So to make the right call, it’s essential to study their advantages & limitations and follow use cases where one would outdo the other and vice versa.

 On the flip side, Python is a full-fledged, high-level, and object-oriented programming language.
 Since it’s been around for close to 30 years, it has a ton of libraries, APIs, and ancillary tools available.
 Python is conducive to several programming paradigms, and it’s extensively used for business applications.